 What to Do with Leftover Bamboo Shoots?

-The mild flavor and tender-crisp texture of bamboo shoots make it an excellent addition to bulk out your stir fries, soups, salads or as a delicious topping to your noodle dishes.
+The mild flavor and tender-crisp texture of bamboo shoots make it an excellent addition to bulk out your stir-fries, mixed rice, soups, salads or as a delicious topping to your noodle dishes.
 Aside from adding dimension to various dishes, bamboo shoots are also high in nutrients and low in calorie.
 Here are some recipes you can make with the leftover bamboo shoots.

 - Chikuzenni (Simmered Chicken and Vegetables)